 Federation has pledged to maintain its commitment to working for a better

 world.
 With "Unity in Diversity" as its motto and a strong umbrella

 of programs that clubs may adapt to suit the needs of their communities, GFWC

 encourages the flexibility that has enabled it to expand its reach in a rapidly

-We have five club fundraisers throughout the year and our six committees have fundraisers for their special projects.
+We have four club fundraisers throughout the year and our six committees have fundraisers for their special projects.

 Our membership chairman conducts two orientations during the year as well as two or three new member inductions.
 The Education committee hosts a Scholarship/Member Social each July and awards 4 or more scholarships to qualifying local High School Seniors.

 We are serious about our role in the community but we also know how to have fun.

 We would love to have you come to a meeting as a